 Walker, who serves as portfolio manager as well as senior VP, moved east from an Indiana farming community when he was 25.
 After spending most of his career working for larger banks, he joined GSBWM in 2012 with an eye toward building quality, customized portfolios for clients and giving back to the community.
 In his personal life, he is the father of 22- and 24-year-old daughters.

 "What I have accomplished financially here on the East Coast is far above and beyond what I thought I was capable of," he says.
 "I feel one has to give something back.
 I'm pretty involved in our church ---- we do mission trips and it's a lot of fun."

 Classifying himself as a "passionate investment management professional," Walker is a firm believer that "if you build your house [portfolio] properly the first time, it needs a lot less maintenance [trading] later."

 He recounts a recent experience involving a former $10 million client who returned to GSBWM after managing his investments for the past 11 years on his own.
 "I worked at a great investment firm that was bought out by a large bank.
 Most of the investment professionals soon left.
 I had a one-year non-compete agreement that prohibited me from working with this client.
 I told him that his portfolio was well constructed and in good shape, and that he could now manage it on his own, which he did.
 After 11 years, he recently called me, wanting to come to GSBWM.
 I was humbled by that.
 It's a testament to treating someone properly -- giving good advice way back when.
 Our job is to preserve the client's principal and then grow it.
 That's what makes us unique."

-The personalized, caring approach taken by Abildsoe, Walker and Dolan results in clients who are both neighbors and friends.
+The personalized, caring approach taken by Abildsoe and Walker results in clients who are both neighbors and friends.